-When the output is enabled, [LVDCR2]<LVDOEN>=1 should be set.
-The setting is common to LVDN and LVDS.
+When the output is enabled, /LVDCR2/<LVDOEN>=1 should be set.

 3.2.5.
 Status Register

 The status of the DVDD3 voltage can be monitored by LVD as the level equal to or more than the setting level, or less.